- Slack Posts, other assignments, exercises 20%

 - Attendance/Participation 10%

 For the final project, you will be expected to tell a complete story using data.
 The project will need to be uploaded to the Web on your website.
 Use a Bootstrap installation (no WordPress for this one) to hold your files and create your site that includes your files, text and visuals.
 The project can have text, multimedia in the form of photos and video.
 Data will need to be a key component, and you should provide the users a way to interact with data in some manner (manipulate the DOM).
+You will need at least (at least!!!) one chart and one filtering table.
 You will need to select appropriate sources for interviews and cite properly in the project.
 Your page may be a single page or a multi-page reporting project.
 You will decide the layout and navigation of the site.
 Keep the user experience in mind.
+Upload the project to a subdomain.
+I’ll provide the link for you to be able to submit it, when it is done.

 You will be graded on the following areas:

-Text Content and overall approach – 20% – the project answers a question that is important to your audience.
-You can discuss your defined audience in the blog post.
+Text Content and overall approach: 20% – the project answers a question that is important to your audience.
 Content is clear and free of spelling or grammatical errors.
 Article is well written and has a relevant flow.
 Include your name and email address and any other pertinent information about you as author somewhere in the site.
 As relevant, include links to outside resources.

-Data – 25% – Data is a significant portion of this project and should be key to the storytelling.
+Data: 25% – Data is a significant portion of this project and should be key to the storytelling.
 Find data sources that relate to your topic and present properly within the story.
 Data presentation should be interactive, which means the user should be able to interact with something on the page that changes the DOM.
-You may use multiple forms, charts, maps or other ways to present data.
-In your blog post, you may describe other data elements that may not be specifically evident in the project, like your approach to scraping or using an API.
+You may use multiple forms, charts, maps, tables or other ways to present data.

-Design – 15% – pages are to be designed properly.
+Design: 15% – pages are to be designed properly.
 Refer to information from the Web design class to make sure you use good design principles, proper page titles, functioning navigation, effective layout.
-If you need to, feel free to refer to content on my Web Design site.
+If you need to, feel free to refer to content on my Web Design site or the HTML/CSS/Responsive Design content on CodeActually.com.

-Creativity/Innovation – 10% – you are expected to exercise a significant amount of creativity for this project.
-You will have a chance in the blog post to describe the elements of creativity that went into this project.
+Creativity/Innovation: 10% – you are expected to exercise a significant amount of creativity for this project.
 Creativity can be exercised through choice of topic, approach, use of data, use of charts/maps, in your design, in your multimedia.
 Simply providing the minimum elements will not be enough to achieve the highest grade.
 You must create a project that is worthy of public presentation on a professional site.
 Review a variety of great work to get inspiration for creativity.